joshHug/LeidenITP/assignments/assignment4.md

 The next item in the second list is 3, which is smaller than 8.
-So, add three: [0, 2, 3] No items are left in the second list, so add all remaining items from the first list: [0, 2, 3, 8] Note, this is possible because both lists were ordered.
+So, add three: [0, 2, 3] No items are left in the second list, so add all remaining items from the first list: [0, 2, 3, 8] Note, that this is possible because both lists were ordered.
 There are no more lists to combine, thus merge sort is complete.
 ```

 This example offers insight into how the algorithm operates.
 In brief, it could be described as zipping the lists together based on which item is smaller.
 In this assignment, your task is to implement this second step in the function merge.
 You'll have two options:

 Algorithm 1 involves looping through the lists using two indices, e.g. `i` and `j`.
-At each step you check if the element at index `i` in the first list is smaller than the element at index `j` in the second list.
+At each step, you check if the element at index `i` in the first list is smaller than the element at index `j` in the second list.
 If so, add the value of the first list's index `i` to the new list and increment `i` by one.
 Otherwise, add the value of the second list's index `j` to the new list and increment `j` by one.
 When either `i` or `j` exceeds the bounds of their respective lists, stop and add the remaining list elements to the new list.

 Algorithm 2 always selects the first item of each list, compares their values, and adds the smallest value to the new list.
 Then, it removes the first index from the list that contributed the smallest value.
 This continues until one list is empty.
 At that point, stop and add the remaining elements from the non-empty list to the new list.

 In your upcoming course on algorithms and data structures, you'll learn about the contexts in which each algorithm performs better and why.
 However, for this assignment, your main objective is to implement a functional solution.

-For more information visited [this wiki page](https://nl.wikipedia.org/wiki/Mergesort).
+For more information visit [this wiki page](https://nl.wikipedia.org/wiki/Mergesort).
 Hint: Try to implement the algorithm yourself and do not look at the provided code.
 Copying code from any source is not permitted and could hinder your ability to create your own solution.

 ### Person class